After Stephen Colbert's viral talk show parody, CBS backs down from copyright action

 CBS canceled Colbert's top-rated late-night show in July 2025, describing the move as a financial decision.
 But the cancellation also came as Paramount Global – which owns CBS – sought the Trump administration's approval for its $8.4 billion merger with Skydance Media.

-Colbert, a frequent and outspoken critic of President Trump, ended his run as host of "The Late Show" on Friday with a star-studded cast that included Bruce Springsteen and Paul McCartney.
+Colbert, a frequent and outspoken critic of President Trump, ended his run as host of "The Late Show" on Wednesday and Thursday with a star-studded cast that included Bruce Springsteen and Paul McCartney.

 His appearance on "Only In Monroe" drew much of its humor from the stark contrast as Colbert stepped from one of the most influential posts in television to a humble local TV set.
 Guests talked about bigfoot sightings in Michigan and actor Jeff Daniels made sandwiches and presented the town's community calendar.